Ep. 30: Nobel Conversation Featuring Dr. Harold Varmus

 Reports of Pathological Gambling, Hypersexuality, Compulsive Shopping Associated with Dopamine Agonist Drugs – This article examines the effect of dopamine receptor agonist drugs which are used to treat Parkinson’s disease, restless leg syndrome and hyperprolactinemia, on patients with impulse control disorders.

-Are Male Brains Wired to Ignore Food for Sex? – This article describes how male C. elegans, a microscopic roundworm that is widely used in studying fundamental mechanisms in biology suppresses their ability to locate food in order to instead focus on finding a mate.
+Are Male Brains Wired to Ignore Food for Sex? – This article describes how male C. elegans, a microscopic roundworm that is widely used in studying fundamental mechanisms in biology, suppresses their ability to locate food in order to instead focus on finding a mate.

-Stem Cells Seem Safe in Treating Eye Disease – This article discusses the study conducted by scientists on a treatment based on embryonic stem cells that seem safe and might help restore vision for people with macular degeneration and macular dystrophy.
+Stem Cells Seem Safe in Treating Eye Disease – This article discusses a study conducted by scientists on a treatment based on embryonic stem cells that seem safe and might help restore vision for people with macular degeneration and macular dystrophy.

 Young, Brilliant and Underfunded – This article emphasizes the need for National Institutes of Health to fund young, good researchers who are doing valuable work in the prime of their careers.

-Differentiation Of Human Pluripotent Stem Cells To Cells Similar To Cord-Blood Endothelial Colony–Forming Cells – This article tries to differentiate human pluripotent stem cells into endothelial cells with properties of cord-blood endothelial colony-forming cells that may enable the derivation of clinically relevant numbers of highly proliferative blood vessel–forming cells to restore endothelial function in patients with vascular disease.
+Differentiation of Human Pluripotent Stem Cells to Cells Similar to Cord-Blood Endothelial Colony–Forming Cells – This article tries to differentiate human pluripotent stem cells into endothelial cells with properties of cord-blood endothelial colony-forming cells that may enable the derivation of clinically relevant numbers of highly proliferative blood vessel–forming cells to restore endothelial function in patients with vascular disease.